JackMcnamee/theory-algos-project/README.md

   - setting the initial hash value
   - padding the file contents
   - parsing the file contents into blocks
-- The [sha512.c](https://github.com/JackMcnamee/theory-algos-project/blob/main/sha512.c) file includes the methods in both of the files above, the methods needed to perform the hash computation and the SHA512 algorithm on the file entered by the user, and also runs the programme.
+- The [sha512.c](https://github.com/JackMcnamee/theory-algos-project/blob/main/sha512.c) file includes the methods in both of the files above, the methods needed to perform the hash computation and the SHA512 algorithm on the file entered by the user, and also runs the program.
+- The [tests.sh](https://github.com/JackMcnamee/theory-algos-project/blob/main/tests.sh) file is used to run tests on this program.
+It uses sha512sum on input.txt, which prints a SHA512 message digest, and compares this output to what this program ouputs when performing the sha512 encryption on input.txt.
+It also does the same to an empty.txt file, which contains no data.
+When ran, it lets the user know if the tests passed or failed.
+- The [Makefile](https://github.com/JackMcnamee/theory-algos-project/blob/main/Makefile) defines the set of tasks to be excecuted.
+It contains instructions for making sha512, running tests, and cleaning files.

 ### Instructions on how to run this project
-Enter in the following commands into your command prompt:
+Enter in the following commands into your Ubuntu or Debian terminal:
 1) `git clone https://github.com/JackMcnamee/theory-algos-project`
 2) `cd theory-algos-project`
-3) `make`
-4) `./sha512 path/to/your/file/input.txt`
+3) To compile: `gcc sha512.c -o sha512`
+4) To build the program: `make`
+5) To get the SHA512 hash digest of your file: `./sha512 path/to/your/file.txt`
-5) To test SHA512: `make test`
+6) To test the program: `make test`
+***
 ### SHA512
 SHA512 is a cryptographic algorithm that performs a hashing function on data.
 The algorithm is very similar to SHA256, used in the Bitcoin blockchain, except it operates on a 1024-bit message block and a 512-bit intermediate hash value.